return to CJH Home page

 (2) Montefiore's 128 years and counting is a long, well-illustrated chronology since 1882.
 This page is well crafted and easy to read.
 It is a model for other organizations to follow - not just in the way it presents history, giving credit to many who helped shape it, but also in its balance between images and text and because it is being kept up to date.

-(3) Federation's History page is perhaps the second best page on the history of our community.
-(See the number one page.)
-But only six lines are about Federation's own history - the more than 100 years of growth and change that have made it one of our nation's leading Federations.
-The recent move to Beachwood is not mentioned.
-A linked page of logos over the years does show the recent change of name.
-Oddly, this History page, which could have linked to more than 20 websites, links to only one.
+(3) Federation's History page, probably written by the late Judah Rubenstein (1921-2003), is an excellent narration of the history of our community.
+(Because it is so rich in "learn more" links, we prefer the JEWS & JUDAISM page on the Encyclopedia of Cleveland History.)
+But only a few lines are about Federation's own history - the more than a century of growth and change that have made it one of our nation's leading Federations.
+Not mentioned are the 2010 change in name and move to Beachwood.
+(A linked page of logos over the years does show the new name.)
+This History page, which could have linked to more than 20 websites, links to only one.
 (Might it be the "shul" of the web programmer?)

 Webkeeper's note: